mCreativeAI/mCreativeAI.github.io/index.md

 # Support

-This workshop is made possible, in part, by generous support from the [Johnny Carson Center for Emerging Media Arts](carsoncenter.unl.edu)
+This workshop is made possible, in part, by generous support from the [Johnny Carson Center for Emerging Media Arts](carsoncenter.unl.edu).